azerion/bluestack-sdk-android/MadvertiseLocation.md

 ## Prerequisites

- - The latest versions of the Android SDK.
+ - The latest versions of the Android SDK, [madvertiselocation-x.aar].
  - Android Studio to manage your project.
  - Android 4.0 (API 14) or above